Travel writing and editing

-Now dividing my time between Edinburgh and Prague, I've carved my niche within the worlds of luxury and adventure travel.
-In addition to my work as a freelance writer, I'm also the founder and editor-in-chief of the travel writing agency World Words.
+Now dividing my time between Prague and Edinburgh, I have carved my niche within luxury and adventure travel.
+As well as my work as a freelance writer and editor, I'm also the founder and editor-in-chief of travel writing agency World Words.

-At a young age, I developed a (slightly unhealthy) obsession with British sitcom, from timeless classics like Hancock's Half Hour, Fawlty Towers and Blackadder to great modern sitcoms such as The Office, Nathan Barley and Him & Her.
-Inevitably, I decided to study Scriptwriting for Film and Television at Bournemouth University... and then completed a dissertation about the 'Britcom'.
+At a young age, I developed a (slightly unhealthy) obsession with British sitcom, from enduring classics like Hancock's Half Hour, Steptoe and Son and Blackadder to 21st century pearls like The Office, Nathan Barley and This Country.
+Inevitably, I decided to study Scriptwriting for Film and Television at Bournemouth University, then wrote a dissertation on the 'Britcom'.

 Since university, I've written everything from topical sketches for BBC Radio to satirical articles for Newsthump.
 A few years ago I set up Junior Productions to focus on short-form comedy - my recent work includes the multi-award-winning short film The Man Who Stopped, animated comedy web series The Green & Pleasant Guide, and live sketch show Birds (runners up at Sketch Off!
 2019).
 My comedy script Coworking won Short Com's TV Sitcom Writing Competition and is in development.